VytasHub/sw_and_ld_project/README.md

 Deadline | Submission
 ---------|------------
-5pm October 28th 2015 | Submit plan for API in form of README in GitHub repository 5pm November 18th 2015 | Submit code through GitHub repository
+5pm October 28th 2015 | Submit plan for API in form of README in GitHub repository.
+5pm November 18th 2015 | Submit code through GitHub repository.
-Last weeks of term | Presentations (order to be confirmed)
+Last weeks of term | Presentations (order to be confirmed).